Learning

 Steiner (also known as the Waldorf approach)

-Named after a guy called Waldorf Steiner.
-If you go back to the origins there are weird space aliens and the like, but few go back that far.
-It focuses on developing a child’s imagination, free thinking and social responsibility.
+Named after Rudolph Steiner, it is a holistic style of education (mind, body and soul) that focuses on developing a child’s imagination, free thinking and social responsibility.
 Academic subjects start creeping in in the senior years, with all earlier years focusing on creative development.
 These links will give you a start:

 Known in America as ‘traditional’ style.
-Those that follow this approach have a timetable, formal work structure, set work stations/desks, set break times etc. I doubt most bother with assembly, presentation day and parents evening, but there is no reason why you couldn’t… I’m personally a real stickler for no running in the corridors.
-If you are thinking of taking this route, most in the UK follow the national curriculum (https://www.gov.uk/government/collections/national-curriculum), but there are many others you could consider, possibly even mixing it up with other styles/philosophies of education.
+Those that follow this approach have a curriculum, timetable, formal work structure, set work stations/desks, set break times etc. If you are thinking of taking this route, most in the UK follow the national curriculum (https://www.gov.uk/government/collections/national-curriculum), but there are many others you could consider, possibly even mixing it up with other styles/philosophies of education.

 Structured/semi-structured/unstructured learning

 One man’s ‘yellow’ is another man’s ‘green’.
-They mean whatever you want them to mean, but generally structured means lots of sitting down at a desk doing formal work, unstructured is generally taken to mean lots of play and semi-structured is anything in between.
+They mean whatever you want them to mean, but generally structured means lots of sitting down at a desk doing formal work, unstructured is generally taken to mean lots of child-led learning through play, and semi-structured is anything in between.

 Unregistered alternative provision